Literary Fiction Genres

 Quest fantasies involve just that.
 It's a descriptive category, in which the protagonist is involved in some perilous all-consuming quest.
 In Peter Beagle's novelette Two Hearts, nine-year-old Sooz sets off alone to free her village from a murderous gryphon.
 Terry Goodkind's novel Wizard's First Rule is another example.

 Science Fantasy is an overlapping subgenre, with the trappings of high technology, but also pervasive elements of traditional fantasy.
+The term itself is well-established in two major genres, and here refers to stories with lean toward 'fantasy' rather than 'science' fiction.
 Marian Zimmer Bradley's "Darkover" series is one example.

 Series (shared world)

 This is a popular descriptive category.
 Such tales become part of a long series of novels (and often, short stories) whose publication can span decades, and be picked up by new authors after the originator's passing.
 For example, Terry Brooks' "Shannara" series joined up with his later "Knight of the Word" novels, for a vast future history.
 David Eddings' voluminous "Belgariad" series is another.

 The 'shared' subgenre does just that, by inviting many authors to add stories to an existing 'world,' with new subplots and characters joining the originator's familiar ones.
 Terry Pratchet's "Discworld" franchise is perhaps the most popular example.
 (This participation is done via a formal process, otherwise it's regarded as freelance -- amateur and only semi-legal -- 'fanfic' storytelling.)